riscv-europe/summit-website/site.src/pages/posters.md

 There is a bewildering amount of number formats, particularly floating point ones.
 Each ISA will need to consider which to support.
 For RISC-V, we argue we need to consider supporting all, but ratify only a few; the ones that have become mainstream.
 Current ratified extensions of the RISC-V ISA suffices, with the exception of BF16 (Brain floating point format) support (and perhaps rising star FP8).
 Supporting BF16, however, is also not straightforward.
 We will identify several use cases; as a storage format, for efficient computations, and as an arithmetic format, and expose BF16 is not a standard, highlighting differences in implementations.
 For RISC-V support we need to balance flexibility with (hardware) efficiency and will recommend complementary extensions with the base supporting flushing subnormal numbers and round-to-zero.

+*Bio*

+*Kenneth Rovers is CPU architect at Imagination Technologies committed to achieving the best possible RISC-V CPUs and defining its future, with a focus on compute.
+Previously leading the datapath team, he is an expert on processing architectures and datapath, including floating point arithmetic, vector processing, GPU shader ALUs, texture processing, and AI convolution engines.
+Kenneth received his PhD on computer architecture for embedded systems in 2011 from the University of Twente, the Netherlands, covering many-core architectures, dataflow processing, and model-based design using executable mathematics.
+He also holds a MSc in computer science and a MSc in electrical engineering from the same university*

 ### Guy Lemieux -- RVV-lite v0.5: A Modest Proposal for Reducing the RISC-V Vector Extension